-At medXteam, the focus is on clinical data.
-We collect this through systematic literature searches or directly with the medical device as part of clinical trials.
-We already explained in an article last year how the literature search represents an interface and how the data can be collected digitally.
-We also act as quality management representatives for our customers and build quality management systems in this context.
-These can also be digitized, which means that our offering takes us one step further when it comes to digitization and automation.
+At medXteam, clinical data is our core focus.
+We collect this data through systematic literature searches or directly with the medical device during clinical trials.
+We already explained how literature searches serve as an interface and how data can be collected digitally in a post last year.
+We also act as quality management representatives for our clients, developing quality management systems in this context.
+These systems can also be digitized, which takes us another step further in terms of digitization and automation.

 Abbreviations